addisonElliott/SCIC/README.md

 ![Image 1](https://github.com/addisonElliott/SCIC/blob/master/images/image1.png?raw=true)

-Finally, one remaining step must be done each time a Terminal is opened. `sb` is a script written by Dr. Engel and is short for **set base** to set the base project.
+Once the repository is cloned and setup, one remaining command must be called.
+This command must be called each time a terminal is opened to set the current base project. `sb` is a script written by Dr. Engel and is short for **set base** to set the base project.
 The argument to this script is the name of any project contained in the `verilog.src` folder.
 To see the current project, you can type `b` for the **base** project.
 The workflow commands used below use the current "base project" to perform their respective actions on.
 ```
 sb SCIC
 ```